abinlatheef/Battery-Charge-Threshold-Modifier/README.md

 ### Why battery charge threshold?
 > Limiting laptop charging to 60% or 80% can extend your battery life if your prefer using it plugged in most of the time (I heared half charged battery lives the longest).
 > Old laptops may not support this.
-> The supported thresholds  may differ for different vendors. ( My Asus supports 60%, 80% and 100%).
+> The supported thresholds  may differ for different vendors. ( I read somewhere some systems only supports 60%, 80% and 100%.
+So try these first.).

 👉 If you haven't set up the systemd service already, come back here after reading [this article](https://www.linuxuprising.com/2021/02/how-to-limit-battery-charging-set.html). 👈